bagelquant/bagelquant.github.io/_pages/math-advanced/econometrics/logistic-regression.md

   nav: "econometrics"
 ---

-We already discussed the case when the independent variables are categorical.
-Suppose now that the values of y are binary, i.e., y = 0 or 1.
-In this case, the normallity assumption of the residuals is not valid (only two possible values, not normal distribution), the typical statistical inference cannot be made.
+Previously, we discussed cases where the independent variables are categorical.
+Now, suppose the dependent variable $y$ is binary, i.e., $y = 0$ or $1$.
+In this scenario, the normality assumption of the residuals does not hold (since there are only two possible values, not a normal distribution), and standard statistical inference is not applicable.

-Instead, we use a different model.
+Instead, we use a different approach: logistic regression.

 ## 3.1 Sigmoid Function